mayor04/Memory-Store/README.md

 # App for Storing Memories

 A personal secure application that helps users to track their daily life and progress through images that are uploaded to an external server with unique captions.
-This app is backend is written in node js it recieves files and saves on the db [Image Cloud Store](https://github.com/mayor04/Image_Cloud_Store)
+This app has a backend that written in node js it recieves files and saves on the db [Image Cloud Store](https://github.com/mayor04/Image_Cloud_Store)

 ## Introduction
 This apps uses the following plugin